Questions About LDS Practices and Mormon Life

 Some LDS people also point out that the cross was an instrument of torture that to them just doesn't seem like an appropriate primary way to remember the Lord (though you may find not-too-gory paintings of him on the cross in some LDS buildings and certainly in LDS publications).
 But that's just one subjective view.
 I appreciate the significance of the symbol in Catholic and Protestant worship and respect its use.

-As an example of how we prefer to picture him, see the images at Official LDS Web Site.
+As an example of how we prefer to picture him, see the images at the Church of Jesus Christ of Latter-day Saints web site.

 We also object to worship of graven images and feel uncomfortable with the way some people venerate the cross or statues of Christ or saints.
 That's not to say that it is wrong to have a statue or a picture, but they should not be objects of worship.

 Some critics argue that we are not Christian because we do not use the symbol of the cross as they do.
 One can disagree with us, but that does not cost us our status as Christians.
 In fact, if we are excluded from Christianity for this reason, then the early Christians would also be excluded.
 According to non-LDS scholars, "In the first three centuries A.D. the cross was not openly used as a Christian symbol, for the early believers looked beyond the Crucifixion to the Resurrection, and the emphasis was not on the cross of suffering and humiliation but on the Promise of Life with CHrist here in the world and hereafter in the life beyond the grave" (H. Child and D. Colles, Christian Symbols: Ancient and Modern, Bell and Sons, London, 1971, p.
 10, as cited by Daniel C. Peterson and Stephen D. Ricks, Offenders for a Word: How Anti-Mormons Play Word Games to Attack the Latter-day Saints, Aspen Books, Salt Lake City, UT, 1992, p.
 132).
-Latter-day Saints and early Christians seem to share the same view on this matter.
+Also see "When did the cross supplant the ichthus (fish) as a symbol of the Christian faith?" by Everett Ferguson at Christianity Today, where we learn that the second-century Christian teacher Clement of Alexandria identified a dove, a fish, a ship, a lyre, and an anchor as suitable images to be engraved on Christians' signet-rings (or seals)" -- the cross did not make his list.
+The fish seemed to have been a dominant symbol in very early Christianity that would later be supplanted by the cross.
+If images of the cross were not an essential part of earliest Christianity, Latter-day Saints and some of the earliest Christians seem to agree.
+But it's OK to disagree and it's certainly OK for modern Christians to use the cross as the central symbol of their faith.
+It's an option, though -- not a biblical or historical requirement to be Christian.

 We believe that the communion is a sacred rite to renew our covenants with Christ and to remember His body and blood, His atonement and resurrection.
 We don't believe there is an actual physical change.
 I believe that doctrine was based on the Latin Bible, which some would later use to emphasize the "est" (is) in the Latin translation of "this is my body": hoc corpus est, drawing great metaphysical details from a highly emphasized verb that wasn't spoken by Christ.
 In the Aramaic language Christ spoke or in the closely related Hebrew, he would not have said "IS" at all but would have said something like "this bread my body."
 This can be taken as purely figurative.
 The important thing is that the sacrament of communion (which we simply call "the sacrament") is to renew covenants and to remember Christ.